doyindevops/DevOps_Projects/PROJECT NINE/README.md

 - Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

-we are going to do this in 2 parts :
+***We are going to carry out these in 2 parts*** :

-1.Configure storage subsystem for Web and Database servers based on Redhat Linux OS.
+1. Configure storage subsystem for Web and Database servers based on Redhat Linux OS.
 The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

-2.Install WordPress and connect it to a remote MySQL database server.
+2. Install WordPress and connect it to a remote MySQL database server.
 This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.

 #### Step 1